ruprechtcua/nightwatch-setup/README.md

 Make sure NPM is installed

-run these command in your terminal
+run these commands in your terminal
 - cd nightwatch-setup
 - npm install
 - grunt